gatsbyjs/gatsby/docs/docs/creating-a-generic-plugin.md

 title: Creating a Generic plugin
 ---

-This section is aimed at explaining the structure of a gatsby plugin and the files that are needed to create it.
+This section is aimed at explaining the structure of a Gatsby plugin and the files that are needed to create it.

 As seen in the [what is a plugin doc](/docs/what-is-a-plugin/),a plugin is a piece of software that acts as an add-on and gives your site additional functionality.